Systems Ecology @ MIT

 Our research program

-Ecological communities are formed by the collection of co-occurring and interacting populations (be they plants, mammals, insects, bacteria, viruses, etc.) in a given place (be it a human host or natural habitat) and time (be it a short or large time scale).
-The composition of these communities is responsible for key ecosystem services, such as soil formation, water purification, CO2 sequestration, and human health, among others.
-Hence, understanding change in ecological communities has tremendous potential for bio-conservation, bio-technologies, and bio-medicine.
+Ecological communities are formed by the collection of interacting species (be they plants, mammals, insects, bacteria, viruses, etc.) in a given place (be it a human host or natural habitat) and time, exhibiting complex emergent behavior.
+Each local community forms a feedback process with the physical and chemical environment and regulates different ecosystem services and functions, such as soil formation, water purification, CO2 sequestration, and human health, among others.
+Hence, understanding the species composition of ecological communities and its transformations has tremendous potential for bio-conservation, bio-technologies, and bio-medicine.